devR1shabh/Donation-Bridge/README.md

 Restaurants often have surplus food, while NGOs distribute it to people in need.
 This backend provides the infrastructure to ensure:

 - Only authorized users perform actions
-- Food donations follow a a structured lifecycle
+- Food donations follow a structured lifecycle
 - NGOs cannot claim already claimed donations
 - Restaurants confirm final collection